SnHashemi86/Dynamic-Cascading-Failure-Modelling-and-Analysis-Tool-DyCMAT-/README.md

+# DyCMAT
-# Dynamic Cascading Failure Modelling and Analysis Tool (DyCMAT)
+## Dynamic Cascading Failure Modelling and Analysis Tool (DyCMAT)

 Dynamic Cascading Failure Modelling and Analysis Tool Using the DIgSILENT PowerFactory and Python API.

-# DyCFMAT
-## Dynamic Cascading Failure Modelling and Analysis Tool (DyCMAT)

-DyCFMAT is a Python-based graphical interface developed for advanced cascading-failure analysis, dynamic security assessment, and resilience-oriented studies of converter-dominated power systems using the DIgSILENT PowerFactory API.
+DyCMAT is a Python-based graphical interface developed for advanced cascading-failure analysis, dynamic security assessment, and resilience-oriented studies of converter-dominated power systems using the DIgSILENT PowerFactory API.

 The tool provides an integrated framework for:
 - RMS dynamic simulation automation